Highlands ranch animal hospital

 Benefits of diagnostics and bloodwork

 When your pet is sick, you don't want to wait days to get the results of blood tests and start his or her treatment.
-We partner with Zoetis & ZNLabs to get your pet the blood tests he or she needs.
-Moreover, we run HWT in-house, 4DX, urinalysis, cytology, and soon cPLi's in house for immediate results.
+We partner with Zoetis Reference Laboratory to get your pet the blood tests they need.
+Moreover, we run Heartworm Tests in-house, urinalysis, cytology, and cPLi's in house for immediate results.

 Having a sick pet can be a scary thing.
 After all, they are part of the family.
 Highlands Ranch Animal Hospital wants to ease some of your anxiety and get your pet on the road to wellness quickly.
 Call us today at (858) 240-5239 to learn more about bloodwork or to make an appointment for your pet.